 perfectly natural thing and that’s why I don’t worry when I have to act it.”

-including Scarlett (the sequel to Gone With the Wind), Patriot Games, and Black
+As well as Sharpe, Bean has enjoyed success in several feature filmsincluding Scarlett (the sequel to Gone With the Wind), Patriot Games, and Black

 Beauty, soon to be out on video.

-Apart from his family and his career, Bean’s other abiding passion is his
+Apart from his family and his career, Bean’s other abiding passion is hislocal football team.
+Whenever he phones his wife from abroad his first question

 is whether Sheffield United have won.
 He bought both daughters the club strip